 What does this integration do?
 This integration allows you to create, send, and track quotes, proposals, and contracts from within SugarCRM.
-You will be able to start the document creation process from an Opportunity, Account, Contact, Calls, Cases, Knowledge Base, Leads, Meetings, Revenue Line Items, Tasks, any custom modules created in SugarCRM.
+You will be able to start the document creation process from an Opportunity, Account, Contact, Calls, Cases, Knowledge Base, Leads, Meetings, Revenue Line Items, Tasks, Quotes and any custom modules created in SugarCRM.
 Module records with all of your custom fields and contact information, product info as well as pricing details, will flow into your documents seamlessly.
-Please note: We currently do not integrate with the “Quotes” SugarCRM module.

 Before you get started, however, please make sure that you have a PandaDoc account (Don’t have one yet?
 Sign up here.)

 Which SugarCRM versions is supported with this integration?: Currently, our integration extension supports the latest stable version of SugarCRM (7.9.0), however other versions could be used, example SugarCRM (18.104.22.168)……

 Step 1a: Use the following link to download the “Zip” file that will be used to install PandaDoc into SugarCRM.

 Step 1b: Access SugarCRM, go to Admin Section > Module Loader

 Step 1c: Under Module, click “Choose File” and then click “Upload”

 Step 1d: Once the package has been uploaded, click “Install”.

 Step 2: Setup of the PandaDoc module for SugarCRM modules.
 In this example, we will add the module to Opportunities.
 However you will also need to add this to other SugarCRM objects if you want to use the PandaDoc integration with those modules.
 Open the Opportunity, so you see all account and opportunity information on the left.